What's The Difference Between a Technical Service Bulletin vs a Recall?

 Where Can I Look Up Recalls And TSBs For My Vehicle?

 You can't always count on your local dealer to stay on top of the TSBs associated with your vehicle, but there are several ways to keep yourself in the loop.
-Some car companies offer their own online look-up services, while the NHTSA and the Environmental Protection Agency each provide their own search tools, with all three requiring your Vehicle Identification Number.
+Some car companies offer their own online look-up services, while the and the each provide their own search tools, with all three requiring your Vehicle Identification Number.
 Both government sites also provide information about recalls in addition to TSBs.

 This site is for educational purposes only.
 The third parties listed are not affiliated with Capital One and are solely responsible for their opinions, products and services.
 Capital One does not provide, endorse or guarantee any third-party product, service, information or recommendation listed above.
 The information presented in this article is believed to be accurate at the time of publication, but is subject to change.
 The images shown are for illustration purposes only and may not be an exact representation of the product.
 The material provided on this site is not intended to provide legal, investment, or financial advice or to indicate the availability or suitability of any Capital One product or service to your unique circumstances.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.